tableau/tabjolt/readme.md

 ## Is TabJolt supported?

-TabJolt is made available AS-IS with no support.
+TabJolt is community supported.
 This is intended to be a self service tool and includes several training videos and an installation guide.
 Please review those fully to get the most out of TabJolt.

 ## What if I have a question?